 So here is a summary of our top 10 hikes – if something catches your eye, you can click on link for our full review.
 We hope you enjoy!

 The reason this hike is at the top of our list is not the actual walk itself but the destination.
 The Mount Gingera Summit just has that ‘special something’ – a feeling of solitude and remoteness, a feeling of wilderness.
-I have done this walk three times over the past year and have just felt at home on each occasion.
+We do this walk regularly which is a rarity for us and have just felt at home on each occasion.

 My attitude to hiking trails is that there are too many trails to repeat one you have already done; the 223 km Larapinta Trail isn’t one of those.
 Larapinta is one of the few long distance trails I want to go back and do again.
 The arid central Australian environment is definitely one of our favourites and this could be why the image below has a firm place on our website homepage.

 Without a doubt this is the best standalone summit walk in the Canberra region providing some spectacular views to the valley below.
 Located within the Tidbinbilla Nature Reserve This walk is easy to access; just remember to start early to avoid the crowds.

 The Bondi to Manly Walk showcases Sydney Harbour and includes water views, bushland, residential cut-throughs, historic and Aboriginal heritage, and beach sections.
 This is truly one of the world’s great urban walks, all within the city confines.
 To find out more about this great walk click on the following link.